opensourcecryptoworkshop/website/content/_index.md

 - improving the downstream effects of security fixes on dependent projects, and
 - best practices for designing clean-sheet crypto systems with modern primitives.

+# 2026

+[OSCW 2026](/2026) will take place co-incidently with [Real World Crypto](https://rwc.iacr.org/2026/) on a to-be-announced date in March 2026 at in Taipei, Taiwan.

+More information to be announced.

 # Past

 - [OSCW 2025](/2025)